mlachkar/docs.scala-lang/_getting-started/index.md

     - build.sbt (sbt's build definition file)
 ```

-More documentation can be found in the [Scala Book](/overviews/scala-book/scala-build-tool-sbt.html)
+More documentation about sbt can be found in the [Scala Book](/overviews/scala-book/scala-build-tool-sbt.html)
 or in the official sbt [documentation](https://www.scala-sbt.org/1.x/docs/index.html)

+### Without using command-line
+You can skip the rest of this page and go directly to [Building a Scala Project with IntelliJ and sbt](/getting-started/intellij-track/building-a-scala-project-with-intellij-and-sbt.html#next-steps)

-## Open Hello-world project
+## Open hello-world project
 ### Using Intellij
 1. Download and install [IntelliJ Community Edition](https://www.jetbrains.com/idea/download/)
 1. Install Scala plugin by following [the instructions on how to install IntelliJ plugins](https://www.jetbrains.com/help/idea/managing-plugins.html)